 Theorem 3.
-Given a set \mathcal{P} of atomic protocols that satisfies the four denoted preconditions, and all their syntactically correct compositions C. Then every composed protocol in Cis secure.
-The full proof is found in [16] and we sketch here only the key ideas.
-In fact, we first split the task into smaller theorems, basically one for each composition type.
+Given a set \mathcal{P} of atomic protocols that satisfies the four denoted preconditions, and all their syntactically correct compositions \mathcal{C} .
+Then every composed protocol in \mathcal{C} is secure.

+The proof of this theorem is conducted in several step in Appendix B. We summarize here the main steps of this proof.
+We first split the task into smaller theorems, basically one for each composition type.
 Part of the idea is the precise form of these theorems that does a great deal of the proof work, in particular by organizing a context where attack reductions can be given more easily.

 To deal with this complicated form of the theorems more easily, we have organized them as a calculus.
 Each rule in the calculus has the form "if composition X is secure, then also composition Y is secure".
 The soundness of each rule is proved individually by one theorem (or by a simpler lemma).
-We then show that all compositions of C can be derived with the calculus to conclude the main result.
+We then show that all compositions of $\mathcal C$ can be derived with the calculus to conclude the main result.